Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Surgery is the most common way to treat melanoma.
-It’s a common treatment for all stages of melanoma.
+It might be the only treatment needed for early stage melanomas.
+It's often part of the treatment for more advanced cancers.
 Surgery is done to remove any area that has melanoma cancer cells.
 Surgery may be done by a specialist such as a:

-Sentinel node biopsy.
-If you have a thick melanoma or one with more signs of disease, you may need a sentinel lymph node biopsy.
+Sentinel lymph node biopsy.
+You may need a sentinel lymph node biopsy if you have a thick melanoma or one with features that make it more likely to have spread.
 This procedure removes nearby lymph nodes to check for cancer cells.
 It’s done because melanoma often spreads first to the lymph nodes.
 In a group of lymph nodes, cancer is most likely to go to one or two lymph nodes first.
 These lymph nodes are called sentinel lymph nodes.
 During the procedure, a surgeon removes a sentinel lymph node.
-It’s then examined for cancer cells.
+It’s then looked at for cancer cells.
 If no cancer is found, the other lymph nodes in the group can be left in place.
-Results of a sentinel lymph node biopsy help your doctor determine what treatment you may need.
+Results of a sentinel lymph node biopsy help your doctor figure out what treatment you may need.

 Lymph node dissection.
-If lymph nodes near the melanoma are enlarged or if cancer is found in the sentinel node, more surgery may be needed to remove nearby lymph nodes in the area.
+If lymph nodes near the melanoma are enlarged or if cancer is found in the sentinel node, you may need more surgery to remove nearby lymph nodes in the area.
 This surgery is known as a lymph node dissection.

 Amputation.
-If the melanoma is on your finger or toe, the doctor may suggest removing part of or all of the finger or toe.
+If the melanoma is on your finger or toe and would be hard to remove, the doctor may suggest removing part of or all of the finger or toe.

 Some surgeries work better for certain stages of melanoma.
 For example:

 Stage 0 or I melanoma.
 Wide local excision surgery is the standard treatment.
 The surgeon removes the tumor and some of the normal tissue around it.
 Without surgery, melanoma could spread to other parts of your body.
 For some stage I melanomas, the surgeon may advise a sentinel lymph node biopsy.
-If cancer is found in the sentinel lymph node, the surgeon may also remove nearby lymph nodes.
+If cancer is found in the sentinel lymph node, the surgeon may also remove more nearby lymph nodes (lymph node dissection).

 Stage IV melanoma.
 Your doctor may suggest surgery to remove tumors and ease symptoms caused by advanced melanoma.
 This is palliative therapy, meaning it gives relief but doesn't cure the cancer.